javorszky/framework-muxer-showdown/README.md

 /logout
 /shop
 ```
 You only want to place an auth middleware on `account` and `dashboard`, but not the others.
-The two existing solutions so far have been either to attache the middleware to the individual handlers, which is a lot of code duplication, or to change those routes to `/admin/*`, and attach the middleware to the admin group.
+The two existing solutions so far have been either to attach the middleware to the individual handlers, which is a lot of code duplication, or to change those routes to `/admin/*`, and attach the middleware to the admin group.

 With chi's groups you can do this:
 ```go